How Much Did Jeeno Thitikul Win At The Honda LPGA Thailand?

 (Image credit: Getty Images)

-Ending without company in third place is the only other way to pick up a six-figure check at the Honda LPGA Thailand.
+Ending without company in third place was the only other way to pick up a six-figure check at the Honda LPGA Thailand, and Hyo Joo Kim achieved it to earn $120,888.

-Away from financial rewards, the champion this week will scoop an extremely important 500 Race To CME Globe points and a healthy batch of Rolex Women's World Golf Ranking points.
+Away from financial rewards, Thitikul scooped important 500 Race To CME Globe points and a healthy batch of Rolex Women's World Golf Ranking points, cementing her position at the top of the rankings.

 Below is the full prize money breakdown for each position at the 2026 Honda LPGA Thailand before ties are taken into account.